-#0E: The stream is already in use.
+#00: The user hit escape.#0E: The stream is already in use.

 The 2K buffer (2048 bytes) supplied is used to store the contents of a block of the file when it is read from tape.
 It will remain in use until the file is closed by calling either CAS IN CLOSE or CAS IN ABANDON.
 The buffer may lie anywhere in memory, even underneath a ROM.